gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 dressed.
 I sent her to the strictest elocutionist in Coriandel, and never let a slumped shoulder pass without reminding her how important good posture was.
-I allowed her a few friends, but never more than two or three, and I was careful to steer her toward ones who wouldn't be...difficult.
+I allowed her a few friends, but never more than two or three, and I was careful to steer her toward ones who wouldn't be…difficult.
 That moaner Cathé, for example---she was about as rebellious as a melon rind.

 And so we settled into a routine, Shau Sheu and I.  She became my refuge, the